antooni/blockchain-homework-assignment/indexer/README.md

 - Data output to PostgreSQL with proper schema design
 - Gap detection and recovery

-Refer to `ASSIGNMENT_README.md` for detailed requirements.
+Refer to the main `README.md` for detailed requirements.